R5on11c/KLOTZ/docs/buildguide.md

 ## RESITORS (optional)

-Than you should remove the plate and solder the tiny resistors next to the LEDs.
+Then you should remove the plate and solder the tiny resistors next to the LEDs.
 As you can see here I still haven't a good technique at hand for doing this.

 ![LEDs](/docs/images/buildguide/resistors.jpg)